-Hexarelin, a synthetic growth hormone-releasing peptide, binds to and triggers the growth hormone secretagogue receptor (GHSR) in the brain like its natural analog ghrelin.
-However, the peripheral distribution of GHSR in the heart and blood vessels suggests that hexarelin might influence cardiovascular functions directly.
+Hexarelin, a synthetic growth hormone-releasing peptide, appears to bind to and trigger the brain’s growth hormone secretagogue receptor (GHSR) like its natural analog ghrelin.
+However, the peripheral distribution of GHSR in the heart and blood vessels suggests that Hexarelin may influence cardiovascular functions directly.

-The non-GHSR CD36 further acts as a specific cardiac receptor for hexarelin.
-It exhibits greater stability and potency compared to ghrelin and thus holds promise as a cardiovascular therapeutic agent.
-The cardiac action of hexarelin was reported to be mediated in part by GHSR 1a and largely by activation of the CD36 receptor in isolated working hearts.
-In this concise review, we discuss the current evidence for the cardiovascular action of hexarelin.
+The non-GHSR CD36 further acts as a specific cardiac receptor for Hexarelin.
+Researchers have reported that it exhibits greater stability and potency compared to ghrelin and thus may hold promise as a cardiovascular therapeutic agent.
+The cardiac action of Hexarelin was reported to be mediated in part by GHSR 1a and largely by activation of the CD36 receptor in isolated working hearts.
+In this concise review, we discuss the current research on the cardiovascular action of Hexarelin.

 1.1.
 Inotropic effect

-Acute intravenous use of hexarelin had a short-lasting, positive inotropic effect.
-Hexarelin administration increased LVEF, cardiac output, and cardiac index while decreasing the wedge pressure.
+Researchers have reported acute administration of Hexarelin to induce a short-lasting, positive inotropic effect.
+Hexarelin administration was reported to increase LVEF, cardiac output, and cardiac index while decreasing the wedge pressure.

 1.2.
 Inhibition of apoptosis

-Hexarelin significantly decreased angiotensin II-induced apoptosis and DNA fragmentation and increased myocyte viability in neonatal rat cardiomyocytes.
-It further inhibited doxorubicin-induced apoptosis and promoted the survival of H9c2 cardiomyocytes and endothelial cells.
-Chronic administration of hexarelin thus inhibits stress-induced neurohormonal activation and cardiomyocyte apoptosis.
+Hexarelin may significantly decrease angiotensin II-induced apoptosis and DNA fragmentation and increase myocyte viability in neonatal rat cardiomyocytes.
+It further has the potential to inhibit doxorubicin-induced apoptosis and promote the survival of H9c2 cardiomyocytes and endothelial cells.
+Chronic administration of Hexarelin thus may inhibit stress-induced neurohormonal activation and cardiomyocyte apoptosis.

 1.3.
 Ischemia-reperfusion injury

-Hexarelin treatment protected the electrophysiological properties of cardiomyocytes after ischemia-reperfusion injury and inhibited cardiomyocyte apoptosis and promoted cell survival by modifying mitogen-activated protein kinase pathways.
+Researchers reported that Hexarelin had the potential to enhance cardiomyocytes’ electrophysiological properties after ischemia-reperfusion injury, inhibit cardiomyocyte apoptosis, and promote cell survival by modifying mitogen-activated protein kinase pathways.
 Finally, studies suggested its potential to produce a positive inotropic effect on ischemic cardiomyocytes.

 The chronic administration of the peptide to GH-deficient rats in laboratory experiments was observed to protect against ischemic and post-ischemic ventricular dysfunction and prevented hyper-responsiveness of the coronary vascular bed to angiotensin II in perfused hearts.

 1.4.
 Myocardial infarction

-Compared with normal saline, hexarelin treatment was found to increase stroke volume, stroke volume index, cardiac output, and cardiac index and decreased total peripheral resistance.
+Compared with normal saline, Hexarelin treatment appeared to have the potential to increase stroke volume, stroke volume index, cardiac output, cardiac index, and decrease total peripheral resistance.
 This potential was reported across multiple research studies.

 1.5.
 Cardiac fibrosis

-The treatment of spontaneously hypertensive rats significantly decreased cardiac fibrosis by reducing interstitial and perivascular myocardial collagen deposition and myocardial hydroxyproline content and reducing collagen I and III mRNA and protein expression.
+The treatment of spontaneously hypertensive rats was reported to significantly decrease cardiac fibrosis by reducing interstitial and perivascular myocardial collagen deposition and myocardial hydroxyproline content and reducing collagen I and III mRNA and protein expression.

-In addition, Hexarelin treatment was suggested by researchers to increase matrix metalloproteinase-2 and -9 activities and reduced myocardial mRNA expression of the tissue inhibitor of metalloproteinase-1.
+In addition, Hexarelin treatment was suggested by researchers to increase matrix metalloproteinase-2 and -9 activities and reduce myocardial mRNA expression of the tissue inhibitor of metalloproteinase-1.

 The anti-atherosclerotic activity of the peptide was observed in adult Sprague-Dawley rats.
 Treatment with the peptide suppressed atherosclerotic plaques and neointima formation, partially reversed serum high-density lipoprotein cholesterol/low-density lipoprotein cholesterol ratio, and improved serum nitric oxide levels and aortic mRNA expression of endothelial nitric oxide synthase, GHSRs, and CD36 in atherosclerotic rats.

-Furthermore, chronic treatment with hexarelin unaltered the high triglyceride levels and significantly decreased plasma cholesterol concentrations in obese rats.
+Furthermore, chronic treatment with Hexarelin was reported to unalter the high triglyceride levels and significantly decrease plasma cholesterol concentrations in obese rats.
 Further studies are required to validate the peptide’s mechanism of action.

-The cardiovascular action of hexarelin has been regarded as GH-independent and occurs through activation of cardiac receptors.
-The peptide significantly increased LVEF in normal and in GH-deficient patients and prevented cardiac damage after ischemia-reperfusion in hypophysectomized rats indicating that its cardioprotective activity is not due to stimulation of the GH axis.
+Studies have suggested the potential cardiovascular action of Hexarelin has to be GH-independent and occurs through the activation of cardiac receptors.
+The peptide appeared to increase LVEF in normal and in GH-deficient patients.
+It also appeared to prevent cardiac damage after ischemia-reperfusion in hypophysectomized rats indicating that its potential cardioprotective activity is not due to stimulation of the GH axis.

-Hexarelin can bind to targeted cardiac sites.
+Hexarelin may potentially bind to targeted cardiac sites.
 Specific 125I-Tyr-Ala-hexarelin binding was observed in the human cardiovascular system, and the highest 125I-Tyr-Ala-hexarelin levels were detected in the ventricles, followed by atria aorta, coronaries, carotid, endocardium, and vena cava.
-Currently, two cardiac receptor subtypes have been proposed for hexarelin.
+Currently, two cardiac receptor subtypes have been proposed for Hexarelin.

 2.1.
 Cardiac GHSR 1a receptor

 The peptide was reported to have the potential to induce expression of GHSR mRNA expression in cardiomyocytes.
-Further, hexarelin significantly prolonged action potential duration produced positive inotropic effects and preserved electrophysiological properties after ischemia-reperfusion injury in isolated myocytes.
-These effects were found to be mediated by the GHSR 1a receptor.
+Further, Hexarelin appeared to significantly prolong action potential duration producing positive inotropic effects and preserving electrophysiological properties after ischemia-reperfusion injury in isolated myocytes.
+This potential was found to be mediated by the GHSR 1a receptor.

 2.2.
 Cardiac CD36 receptor